jhfauntroy/Software-Engineering-Senior-Semester-Project/README.md

 The file, "Visualizer", was done by one of my partners, and at the end, I was responsible for linking/stiching it together with the "Calculator.java" and "Game.java" files.

-The "Projectile.java" file was the back-end calculations used for the projectile motion done by a 3rd partner.
+The "ProjectileMotion.java" file was the back-end calculations used for the projectile motion done by a 3rd partner.